chocolatey/docs/input/en-us/c4b-environments/azure/index.md

 * Deploying to a standard Pay-As-You-Go subscription
 * Deploying to the `East US` location

+### Can I change my public IP address in the Application Gateway from Dynamic to Static?

+The only way to accomplish this is by setting the public IP address statically _from the start_.
+Once the public IP address is created, the application gateway does not support changing it.
+More information can be found [in the Microsoft documentation here.](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/configure-public-ip-application-gateway)

+What _can_ be done is using a CNAME record and pointing the DNS record to it while referencing the tail end of the address listed in the **Frontend public IP address** field.
+You can do this by following these steps.

+1. Navigate to your resource group, and select the Application Gateway (normally called choco-apgw)
+2. Copy the FQDN from the `Frontend public IP address` under the **Essentials** dropdown (normally ending .cloudapp.azure.com)
+3. Create a CNAME DNS record pointing at that FQDN.

+That will remain static, even if the IP address itself does not.

 ## Common Errors and Resolutions

 ### Jenkins jobs fail to run after upgrade to Chocolatey CLI v2.0.0